BespinCorp/socialite.io/Posting_spec.md

 Decrypting the 'signature' using the public key should result in the same as the following hash:

 ```
-SHA256(body-digest\0date\0recipient\0sender\0url\0)
+SHA256(body-digest\0date\0recipient\0sender\0url)
 ```

 (Fields are concatenated in alphabetic order, with Ascii NUL characters in between).

 If the signature is correct, and the reader wants to look at the contents of the message, it may fetch the url.
 After applying a digest function to the resulting message, it should match the 'digest' of the originally posted message.
+The request for that URL SHOULD be authenticated as a signed request using the recipient's public key.
+If a recipient wanted to ensure that an allegedly private message was actually private, it may try to request the URL without authentication (ensuring it receives an error).

 #Anti-Spam provisions: